Michael Domagala

-Michael Domagala (born September 28, 1995) is a Canadian professional football placekicker for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
+Michael Domagala (born September 28, 1995) is a Canadian professional football placekicker.
+He has played in the Canadian Football League (CFL) for the Hamilton Tiger-Cats and Ottawa Redblacks.

 University career

 Domagala played U Sports football for Carleton from 2013 to 2018.
 He played in 42 games for the Ravens where he was successful on 73 of 96 field goal attempts for a 76.0% completion rate and punted 347 times for a 38.8-yard average.
 Domagala was not selected in the 2017 CFL draft and instead completed his final two seasons of eligibility with Carleton.